gnithin/learningFlaskSocketIO/README.md

 * http://blog.miguelgrinberg.com/post/easy-websockets-with-flask-and-gevent

 ### Troubleshooting
 * During `pip install flask-socketio`, there is an error that pops up - `import error.
 Error importing 'Python.h'`.
-This can be solved by installing the python-dev package - `apt-get install python-dev`(It's about 50MB)
+This can be solved by installing the python-dev package - `apt-get install python-dev`(It's about 50MB).
+* Requires latest JQuery and SocketIO CDNs.(It works with this, but gives an error - 'CLosed Null')